ARTICLE CONTINUES BELOW

 That is the power of keeping a focused and optimized profile on Facebook.

 She requested to see my pricing to know how much it would cost.
-I quickly sent her three logo design packages to choose one from.
+I quickly sent her three logo design packages to choose from.

 To my surprise, she chose the highest package 😱.